blue86321/logging-system-demo/trace-analytics/README.md

     python my-grpc-server.py

 deactivate  # exit venv
-rm -r venv  # delete venv
 ```
 - Note1: To successfully collect trace data, you still need to launch docker, but comment the `test-app-grpc-server` part.
-- Note2: logs is not working on local machine when using Python.
+- **Note2: logs is not working on local machine when using Python.**